michorvath/michorvath.github.io/_posts/2020-04-25-my-top-10-favorite-books-to-make-you-a-better-software-engineer.md

 ### Blue Ocean Strategy by Renée Mauborgne and W. Chan Kim
 While not technically a book about software engineering or even design, Blue Ocean Strategy is an incredible book about creating innovative businesses, which can easily be applied to technology start-ups if that is your thing (it is mine).
 While the premise of the book seems trivial if explained in a lackluster two to three sentences, the concept of blue vs red oceans will change the way you approach creating new projects, or at the very least, the way you plan on making money with your projects.

 So many technology start-ups seem so similar these days and the seemingly successful ones often find themselves chasing each other's tails trying to outdo one another while there is a better way.
 The proposition of Blue Ocean Strategy is all about navigating your business through the fresh and profitable waters of unpoached markets without wasting your time sitting around trying to think of things that do not currently exist.
 Ultimately, it is a new way of thinking about existing markets and discovering untapped potential.
-I know it sounds like a generic business book, but it is a solid read and while it won't make you the next Musk or Zuckerburg, you will definitely take away a few concepts to improve your business strategy.
+I know it sounds like a generic business book, but it is a solid read and while it won't make you the next Musk or Zuckerberg, you will definitely take away a few concepts to improve your business strategy.

 <br/>
 ### The Design of Everyday Things by Don Norman